sblzdddd/MajdataView/README.md

 ## Known issues

-- some delay in default play mode
+- some delay in default play mode and fullscreen

 The project still has a lot of problems, so feel free to write [issues](https://github.com/sblzdddd/MajdataView/issues) !